nilearn/nilearn/doc/connectivity/region_extraction.rst

 thresholding strategy selected as thresholding_strategy='ratio_n_voxels'.
 We use thresholding strategy to first get foreground information present in the maps and then followed by robust region extraction on foreground information using Random Walker algorithm selected as extractor='local_regions'.
+The minimum number of voxels we keep is by defining min_region_size=1350 in mm^3 which means input should be given according to the volume of the voxel.
+Please see the documentation of nilearn.regions.connected_regions for more details.

 More explanation about threshold, threshold=0.5 can keep the nominal amount of non-zero voxels in brain volume across all the maps.
 If you need to keep more